Ontraport/PilotPress/readme.txt

 * Invalid login inputs on custom login pages now stay at the custom login page, forgotten password function does not cause accounts to go out of sync

 == Upgrade Notice ==

+= 1.7.2 =
+* Fixed bug where if your home page is set to a static page and is protected by a membership level it would still show the content.
+* Fixes issue where WordPress trimmed the trailing and leading spaces when logging in however PilotPress did not.

 = 1.7.1 =
 * Fixed bug where featured images would not show up properly when creating a new post/page